qu1j0t3/hough/README.md

 ## Installation

-Eventually, this will be published, so you'll be able to run `pip install hough`.
-It requires Python 3.7+ to run.

-For now, you'll need to install [Poetry](https://python-poetry.org/docs/#installation), then run:

 ```
-poetry run pip install -U pip setuptools
+pip install -U pip
-poetry install
+pip install hough
-poetry shell
 ```

 The first line is required to update `pip` to a new enough version to be compatible with `manylinux` wheel packaging, required for PyMuPDF.

+Older versions of `pip` are fine, but you'll have to install MuPDF, its headers, and a compiler first, so PyMuPDF can be compiled locally.

 ## Usage